Aksel Larsen: After the war

 Although he had abandoned his idea of a Danish variant of communism, Larsen still managed to translate the Soviet party line to Danish realities.
 His skills as an orator and public debater helped slow down the decline in voter support but was not able to stop it.
-As the Cold War worsened the Communist Party of Denmark became increasingly isolated.
+As the Cold War worsened, the DKP became increasingly isolated.

 Controversy arose in March 1949 when Gestapo protocols from the interrogations of him during the war was printed by the conservative newspaper Nationaltidende.
 He was accused of having given the Germans too much information and for having betrayed his comrades in the resistance.
 He was defended by his party and by veterans of the resistance, but the interrogation protocols were used against him by his political opponents for many years after.

 During a 1951 stay in Moscow, Larsen learned that Arne Munch-Pedersen had died in 1940.
 Although the case continued to emerge in the media and in parliament, Larsen kept silent and denied any knowledge of Munch-Pedersen's fate.

 Although the Cold War was a stressful period to Larsen, he mostly kept to his communist creed.
-The first traces of doubt came shortly after Stalin's death when all defendants of the Doctors’ Plot trials were rehabilitated because their confessions had been made under torture.
-Larsen's doubt was however short-lived, and he was only strengthened in his views by Nikita Khrushchev’s thaw both inside the Soviet Union and internationally.
+The first traces of doubt came shortly after Stalin's death when all defendants of the Doctors' Plot trials were rehabilitated because their confessions had been made under torture.
+Larsen's doubt was however short-lived, and he was only strengthened in his views by Nikita Khrushchev's thaw both inside the Soviet Union and internationally.
 A strike at a Philips plant and an increase in party membership, combined with a stronger communist presence in the trade unions, convinced Larsen that the party had a bright future.